-Your Employee Assistance Program is a support service that can help you take the first step toward change.
+Your Employee and Family Assistance Program is a support service that can help you take the first step toward change.

 Teaching your kids about diversity and tolerance

-Even as our streets, neighborhoods, cities, and our country grow more diverse, discrimination and bias continue to proliferate.
+Even as our streets, neighbourhoods, cities, and our country grow more diverse, discrimination and bias continue to proliferate.
 The world we are raising our children in is one where people continue to be discriminated against based on their ethnicity, sexual orientation, gender identity, immigration status, religion, and physical or mental ability.
 It can be hard to know how to teach our children to be accepting and tolerant of difference, when it seems like attitudes are so rapidly shifting.
 Here are some ways to make diversity education a priority, and tips to integrate it into your day-to-day life.

 It can be daunting to teach children about diversity when you feel that you are not up to speed on what is acceptable and what is not.
 Recognize that all of us hold biases inherited from our parents, our peers, and the media; noticing these biases, which so often fly under our radar, is what counts.
 Be honest with yourself and challenge any biases that you discover before talking to your kids.